In Murano, a space of industrial archeology where glass art, design and food come together in a truly unique urban regeneration project.

 On the ground floor of the building, visitors can find the Bistrot, InGalleria Shop, and Fioraio.
 A space boasting cool details such as the original industrial brick walls and the typical “murrine”; geometrical decorations inserted in the resin floor made by local glass firms such as Tagliapietra, Fratelli Toso, Effetre Murano and Claudio Tiozzo.
 An original large staircase, fully covered with mosaic tiles, leads guests to the second floor.

-On the main floor, the rooms are characterized by a precious wooden floor in herringbone oak and the Sansovino-style ceiling with floral decorations.
-Besides the elegant “Camino Room” and the intimacy of the “Privè room”, the real gem of the Vetri restaurant is the fascinating terrace overlooking the canals of Murano, open from April until October, which offers a wonderful view of the lagoon.
+Here, the rooms are characterized by a precious wooden floor, in herringbone oak, and a Sansovino-style ceiling with floral decorations.
+Besides the elegant Fireplace Room and the intimacy of the Privè Room, the real gem of the Vetri restaurant is the fascinating terrace overlooking the 3 main canals of Murano, open from April until October, which offers a wonderful view of the lagoon.

 The mise en place is elegant, with long white tablecloths embellished with color contrasts thanks to handcrafted design objects, on sale at the store, such as the glasses with the Punta Conterie logo and the original napkin holders.

 At the helm of the kitchen, the Italian-Filipino chef John Mark Nanit places the raw material at the center of his dishes, especially from the Venice lagoon, accompanying it with creative accents given by juxtaposed textures and international contaminations.